 On the other hand, whole life is a type of permanent policy.
 It lasts a lifetime.
 Everyone dies, so your insurer knows it’s going to have to pay out your death benefit at some point.

 Whole life also has an investment component, where a portion of your premium is invested in the market to increase your policy’s cash value.
 Once you’ve accumulated enough cash value, you can borrow against your policy and pay interest to your provider.
 These factors increase the overall cost of whole life, too.

 No. As part of the underwriting process, insurers will ask for proof of employment and income, and may look at your credit attributes to get a more comprehensive picture of your finances — but not your credit score.
 For example, insurers might request info about whether you’ve filed for bankruptcy in the past.

 It comes down to life expectancy.
 Males and smokers have a higher risk of dying than their female and nonsmoking counterparts.
 In turn, insurers have to assume more risk — so they protect themselves, and their bottom line, by charging a higher premium.

 Let’s look at the average life expectancy in the US.
-A man who reaches age 65 can expect to live until age 84.3, while a woman is likely to live until 86.6.
+The average life expectancy for men born today is 76.1, while women can expect to live to an average age of 81.1, according to the CDC’s latest data from 2017.
 Of course, these are averages; about a quarter of 65-year-olds will live past age 90.

 Ideally, your life insurance policy should be affordable and offer the coverage you need.
 If you’re on a budget, there are a few ways to cut down the cost of life insurance, like choosing term life over permanent policies, buying sooner rather than later and steering clear of riders that hike up the price.

-When you’re hunting for cheap life insurance, compare providers and their discount programs to make sure you’re getting the most value for your money.
+When you’re hunting for cheap life insurance, compare life insurance companies and their discount programs to make sure you’re getting the most value for your money.